-Michael Parker is serving his first term on the Town Council having been elected in November 2015.
+Michael Parker is serving his second term on the Town Council having been elected in November 2015 and re-elected to a second term in 2019.

 Before being elected to the Town Council, Parker served on the Chapel Planning Commission, as well as on the boards of the Friends of the Downtown, the Chapel Hill-Carrboro Chamber of Commerce and the Arts Center in Carrboro.
 He also served as chair of the Transportation Advisory Board and co-chair of the Central West Steering Committee.
 Prior to coming to Chapel Hill he was vice chair of the United Nations International School and president of CIDNY Independent Living Services, both in New York.